wbamberg/idl-reference/docs/nsIWinTaskbar.md

 @throw NS_ERROR_INVALID_ARG if the window is not a valid top level window
 @throw NS_ERROR_UNEXPECTED for general failures.
 @throw NS_ERROR_NOT_AVAILABLE if the taskbar cannot be obtained.

+## Attributes ##

+### available ###

+Returns true if the operating system supports Win7+ taskbar features.
+This property acts as a replacement for in-place os version checking.

+### defaultGroupId ###

+Returns the default application user model identity the application registers with the system.
+This id is used by the taskbar in grouping windows and in associating pinned shortcuts with running instances and jump lists.